 As there are often many more options our brains link to short term benefits, when you’re trying to focus on a task that gives you a long term benefit, that task usually becomes low priority.
 This is the essence of Priority Chaos.

-How to Overcome Priority Chaos?
+How to Overcome Internal Distraction

 The first step that you can take is to identify what task needs the most focus to get accomplished.
 Once you have that figured out, simply break down the that task into smaller, bite-sized tasks.
 Each bite-sized task should have a very clear short term benefit (something that you can easily describe in one sentence), and a very clear short term cost (something that you can quantify, such as time spent).